Chirag-das/Swiggy-Sales-Analysis-Excel/README.md

 - Top 5 cities by sales
 - Sales by food type
 - Quarter-wise sales, orders and average rating
-- Interactive slicers for Month, Food Type, State and Category
+- Interactive slicers for Month, Food Type, and State

 ## Key Business Insights